DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Graph::UpdateEdgeWeights<>()`, an overload that takes a function as input; this function is applied to the two vertex weights for each edge, and should return an edge weight.

+- Added `dip::DirectedGraph`, a directed version of `dip::Graph`.

-- Added `dip::GraphCut()`, a function that computes the minimum cut of a graph.
+- Added `dip::GraphCut()`, a function that computes the minimum cut of a directed graph.
 This is a segmentation algorithm that splits the graph into two sections based on two marker vertices (nodes).

-- Added `dip::Label()` with a `dip::Graph` as input.
+- Added `dip::Label()` with a `dip::Graph` and a `dip::DirectedGraph` as input.
   It finds connected components in the graph.

 ### Changed functionality